Balhau/micro/README.md

 ## Conclusion

 This exercise as a very interesting one.
-The several approaches used to break the locality pattern of data access showed us how complex the memory layout is and how surprising the results could be if we ignore the memory arquitecture.
+The several approaches used to break the locality pattern of data access showed us how complex the memory layout is and how surprising the results could be if we ignore the memory architecture.
+The lesson here is that we should avoid at all costs random access memory to minimize need to move data between cache layers.
+The work done here is just an heads up for the need to take into account lower level constrains, such computer architecture.
+Some people tend to spread the idea that high level languages decouple the programmer from the need to understand under the wood.
+This is just a simple example to point the other direction. **People that work with higher level languages, like java, should understand lower level concepts to take his programs to a higher level**

 NOTE: